ttseno/chat-app/README.md

 ## Stocks Bot
 A bot built to get stocks quotations in real time using the following command in the chat:
 ```
-/stocks={stock_code} //ex:APPL.US
+/stock={stock_code} //ex:APPL.US
 ```

 ## Stack
 What you need to run this project:
 - .Net 5.0
 - PostgreSQL
 - RabbitMQ

 ## How to run
-To run the project locally, you can use the docker compose to set up the environment:
+To setup the local environment, use the following docker compose command:
 ```
 docker-compose up
 ```
-Once you have the database and the RabbitMQ Server running, run the following commands from the project root folder:
+Once you have the database and the RabbitMQ Server running, run the following commands from the project root folder to start each individual service:
 ```
 cd StocksBot
 dotnet run